nikerla/vc-content/pages/glossary/what-is-sku.md

     <img alt="What is an SKU and why is it important for retail?" src="assets/images/what-is-sku.jpg" />
     <h2>What is an SKU and why is it important for retail?</h2>
     <p class="text">
     The SKU abbreviation stands for Stock Keeping Unit.
-It is a term commonly used in retail, specifically when talking about inventory management.
+It is a term commonly used in retail, specifically when talking about <a href="{{ '/glossary/what-is-inventory-management' | absolute_url }}">inventory management</a>.
 Setting up and managing inventory with SKUs is a crucial part of the sales process for any retail business.
     </p>
     <p class="text">
     Any company that has to deal with managing inventory knows how important it is to have it set up correctly.
 The proper setup of SKU means having all items tracked accurately.